Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/react.md

 You’re now using a custom element to display a React app.
 :::

-## Display the React MFE in Entando
+## Display the React MFE in Villanova

 1. [Publish the bundle project](../pb/publish-project-bundle.md)